Beware of These Internet Scams

 Now, please don’t fall for this scam.
 Please be aware that nobody is ever going to call you from Microsoft if you have any issues with your computer.

-So again, if you ever get a call from someone saying they’re from Tech Support or they’re from Microsoft Tech Support, and that they have remotely detected an issue with your computer, and that they need to log in, simply hang up the phone.
+In conclusion, if you ever get a call from someone saying they’re from Tech Support or they’re from Microsoft Tech Support, and that they have remotely detected an issue with your computer, and that they need to log in, simply hang up the phone.
 This is the Tech Support Scam call.

 * * * * * *